Nico Daws: Playing career

 On October 5, 2025, Daws was placed on waivers for the first time in his career.
 The following day, upon clearing, he was assigned to Utica.

 International play

 Despite his German birth, Daws represents Canada internationally.
 His lone junior-level tournament appearance came at the 2020 World Junior Championships, where he played in parts of two games for the gold medal-winning Canadian team.

 Following the 2023–24 NHL regular season and with the Devils failing to qualify for the 2024 Stanley Cup playoffs, Daws accepted an invitation to make his senior national team debut at the 2024 IIHF World Championship.

 Personal life

 Born in Germany, Daws is also a citizen of Canada.
-His mother is German and his father Canadian.
+His mother is Canadian and his father German.